guykuo/XGIMI-Titan-Noir-Max-ESP32-C6-IR-to-BLE/README.md

 - Remove AC power from Xgimi Titan Noir Projector
 - ESP32 should be plugged into 5 volt USB-C power
 - Point infrared remote at ESP32 IR receiver and press its "4" button to start sniffing.
+      Alternatively, press the "boot" button of your ESP32 to start sniffing.

       Sniffing remains active for 20 seconds.

 - Repeatedly press power button on Xgimi remote with it near your ESP32 board.
       Usually, just 4 to 6 presses are needed to sniff a valid token.
       If you have an ESP32-C3 with built-in OLED display, sniff mode and capture will be shown.